 I had so much fun reading this book.
-If you always have loved Shakespeare, or, better yet, wanted to love it but just didn’t get it, this is the book for you!
+If you always have loved the writing of Shakespeare, or, better yet, wanted to love it but just didn’t get it, this is the book for you!

 How To Teach Your Children Shakespeare is by an acclaimed playwright who hopes to provide you with the tools to help you and your children make Shakespeare a part of your lives.
 He shows you how to make Shakespeare both informative and fun.
 He writes:

 “Shakespeare should not be an occasional visitor.
 He should be a permanent houseguest, living in that spare room down the hall, ready to join you for a meal or an evening whenever you crave his company.
 Better yet, he should feel like a part of your family…”

 With passion and enthusiasm, he sets out to convince you how to do just that, with plenty of guidance.

 I don’t know how well this book would work on kids, but it certainly helped me to understand Shakespeare better than I ever did, and I studied Shakespeare extensively in college.